mohit01chugh/PyDailyDose/08_Rock_Scissior_Game/README.md

 ________________________________________________________________________________________________________________________________________________________________________
 🏆 **The code successfully simulates the Rock 🪨, Paper 📄, Scissors ✂️ game.**

-        It handles valid 👍 and invalid 👎 user inputs ⌨️, generates random computer choices 🎲, and accurately determines the winner 🏆 based on the game's rules, and provides clear output 📢 showing the choices and the result 🎉
+        It handles valid 👍 and invalid 👎 user inputs ⌨️, and generates random computer choices 🎲.
+        Accurately determines the winner 🏆 based on the game's rules, and provides clear output 📢 showing the result 🎉

 ________________________________________________________________________________________________________________________________________________________________________